Wombat Camp Director

 When I found Woolman, I knew I had to apply and experience this community of like-minded individuals.
 I've dedicated my career to working in youth focused programming that develops leadership skills, a passion for service, and a sense of belonging.
 My passion for working with youth began when I completed an internship with Headstart for my B.A. in Sociology from Texas A&M University.
 After graduation I moved to Austin, Texas and spent time volunteering for various non-profits.
 After a few years of contemplation and soul searching, I applied to Peace Corps.
 I served for two years in Aranos, Namibia under the Community Health and HIV/AIDS Program.
 I had the privilege of creating and participating in several projects which included a women's empowerment cooperative, Life Skills classes for primary school learners, and a Youth Action Committee sponsored by the local town council.
 During this time, I learned a new language and embraced a new culture, practiced patience and acceptance, and even got to pet a cheetah.
 But more importantly, I discovered who I am and what I want in life!
 After completing my time with Peace Corps, I worked as a Community School Coordinator for a Title I elementary school outside of Washington, DC.
 In this position, I worked diligently to find affordable after school programming that would uplift and inspire our students.
 I am currently finishing my Master of Social Work degree with a concentration in Child and Family Therapy at Simmons University and interning as a therapist at a local high school.
 As part of the Woolman community, I will bring with me my compassion, enthusiasm, and belief in the possibility of positive change.

-I definitely do not consider myself an expert backpacker by any means, but I'm enthusiastic and eager to learn more from the counselors and campers at Woolman!
+I'm enthusiastic and eager to learn more from the counselors and campers at Woolman!
 I come from a family where staying on a lake in a luxury RV is considered camping.
 My love for being outdoors has developed later in life.
 After I finished my undergraduate degree, I moved to Austin and found myself lacking coping skills to deal with stress.
 One day, I decided to adventure out on the gorgeous trails for my first hike.
 My stress seemed to melt away as I absorbed my surroundings and took time to find my inner peace/strength.
 During my Peace Corps experience, I continued to enjoy outdoor activities and challenged myself to multi-day camping trips and hikes to some of the most beautiful spots in southern Africa.
 I’m ready to take the next step in my growth process.
 Summer 2019 will be an adventure for everyone involved and I cannot wait to experience this family that I’ve heard so much about.
 Although I may be new to Woolman, I feel like I've been looking for a place like it all my life!

 Wombat Camp Assistant Director